lkalliance/module-18-challenge/README.md

 - `GET /users/` returns all users with their information, and arrays of thought and friend id's
 - `POST /users/` creates a new user.
 You must include at least the username and email in the request body.
 - `GET /users/[user id]` returns all information on one user, including the text of all their thoughts (the ones they typed in, we're not mind readers!) and full information on all their friends.
 - `PUT /users/[user id]` edits the user.
+If changing the username, all references in friends, thoughts and reactions update.
 Include any fields to be edited along with their values in the request body.
 - `DELETE /users/[user id]` deletes the user, including all their entered thoughts and their reactions to other users' thoughts.

 ```